ifp/schemas/systems/loader.md

 - Adverts in the system have the following statuses:

     - advert.status:online && approval:pending
+        - advert stored in the Search Engine Database and the Backing Database
-        - part of advertisers current portfolio
+        - part of advertisers **current** portfolio
         - advert has been selected to advertise
         - content and data has not yet been checked for quality by IFP
+        - **available** to the Search Engine, but unlikely to be found in targeted searches due to missing information
+        - **unavailable** to the Property Spy
+        - full advert **available** directly by URL

+    - advert.status:online && approval:deferred
+        - advert stored in the Search Engine Database and the Backing Database
+        - part of advertisers **current** portfolio
+        - advert has been selected to advertise
+        - content and data is not yet complete and awaiting input from advertiser to improve it, before approval from IFP
-        - can be found via the Search Engine, but possibly unable to be found in targeted searches due to missing information
+        - **available** to the Search Engine, but unlikely to be found in targeted searches due to missing information
-        - unavailable to Property Spy
+        - **unavailable** to the Property Spy
+        - full advert **available** directly by URL

     - advert.status:online && approval:approved
+        - advert stored in the Search Engine Database and the Backing Database
-        - part of advertisers current portfolio
+        - part of advertisers **current** portfolio
         - advert has been selected to advertise
         - content / data quality is approved (or improved) by IFP
-        - can be found via the Search Engine
+        - **available** to the Search Engine
-        - available to Property Spy

-    - advert.status:online && approval:deferred
-        - part of advertisers current portfolio
-        - advert has been selected to advertise
-        - content and data is not yet complete and awaiting input from advertiser to improve it, before approval from IFP
-        - can be found via the Search Engine, but unlikely to be found in targeted searches due to missing information
-        - unavailable to Property Spy
+        - **available** to the Property Spy
+        - full advert **available** directly by URL

     - advert.status:offline
+        - advert stored in the Search Engine Database and the Backing Database
-        - part of advertisers current portfolio
+        - part of advertisers **current** portfolio
-        - advert has not been selected to advertise
+        - advert has **not** been selected to advertise
-        - cannot be found via the Search Engine
+        - **unavailable** to the Search Engine
-        - unavailable to Property Spy
+        - **unavailable** to the Property Spy
-        - minimal version of advert can be accessed directly by URL
+        - full advert **available** directly by URL

     - advert.status:archived
+        - advert stored in the Search Engine Database and the Backing Database
-        - part of advertisers old portfolio
+        - part of advertisers **old** portfolio
-        - advert is not able to be selected to advertise, as it is an old advert
-        - cannot be found via the Search Engine
+        - **unavailable** to the Search Engine
-        - unavailable to Property Spy
+        - **unavailable** to Property Spy
-        - minimal version of advert can be accessed directly by URL
+        - minimal advert **available** directly by URL

     - advert.status:deleted
         - advert is deleted from the Search Engine Database